scottyschup/ruby-curriculum/debugging/debugger.md

 ```

 I used `c` (for `continue`) to tell the debugger to keep running the
-code; the code never told us to go back to the debugger, so it the
+code; the code never told us to go back to the debugger, so the
 method finished and returned `false`.
 Looks like we have more work to
 do.